 If you haven’t looked closely at Belviq, here’s your chance.
-We did one of our comprehensive reviews, examining the side effects, ingredients, clinical studies and overall customer care.
-Plus we scrutinized hundreds of dieter responses, which we found online.
-At this point we summarized the information we found to give you the bottom line.
+We payed close attention to side effects, ingredients, clinical studies and overall customer care.
+Furthermore, we scrutinized hundreds of dieter reviews and testimonials.
+Then, we summarized and refined to give you the info you need.

 What You Need To Know

-Belviq was first approved for weight-loss in 2012.
+Belviq was first approved for weight-loss by the FDA in 2012.
 This drug was developed by Arena Pharmaceuticals and it can be used by both women and men.
-Pill use is regulated by licensed doctors and there is an official website that provides plenty of information on Belviq, but read on…
+You can only purchase the medication at a pharmacy, with a prescription from a licensed physician.
+We like that healthy eating and exercise are promoted, but read on…

 Side Effects – “Be Cautious?”